janvanzeghbroeck/urban-emoji/README.md

 ## Results

 Below is a proof-of-concept example of the results, as you can see the crying emoji is most often affiliated with the words above for that group.
-The hashtags #girlposts and #femaletexts are associated with this emoji which show an indication of what type of people are commonly using this emoji.
+The hashtags #girlposts and #femaletexts are associated with this emoji which show an indication of what type of people are commonly using it on Twitter.

 As I add more and more tweets and use different techniques I expect to get further improve the slang definitions and also get insight on the type of people who use each emoji.